Party of National Socialists (Poland): History

 The party's official press organ was Narodowy Socjalista (National Socialist).
 Additionally, several regional publications were issued, including Zwycięstwo in Kraków, Front Narodowo-Socjalistyczny in Vilnius, Polska Błyskawica in Katowice, Wczoraj, Dziś i Jutro in Lviv, and Trybuna Ludu in Łódź.
 The statutory uniform consisted of steel and gray shirts.
 The party's official emblem featured a sword, sickle, and hammer intertwined on a white and red shield.
-However, the Kraków faction rejected this symbol, perceiving it as too closely associated with Marxism, and instead adopted a white three-armed plant (trzywłos) with a cross on a red field.
+However, the Kraków faction rejected this symbol, perceiving it as too closely associated with Marxism, and instead adopted a white three-armed plant (trzywłos, referencing Triglav) with a cross on a red field.
 The plant symbolized affiliation with the Aryan world and respect for pagan ancestral traditions, while the cross was incorporated similarly to its use in Polish noble heraldry, blending Christian and pre-Christian elements.

 In 1935, the PNS made an unsuccessful attempt to merge with the National Labour Party and the National Workers’ Party (NPR) to create the National Labour Camp.
 The following year, the Union of National Movement became part of the organization.
 In May 1938, the PNS merged with a faction of the National Labour Party to form the National Community Movement (RNS), and in October 1938, the National Social Party joined the RNS, resulting in the establishment of the National Social Camp.